 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
-Financial instruments affected by market risk include loans and borrowings, deposits and derivative financial instruments.

-This is based on the financial assets and financial liabilities held at 31 March 2019 and 31 March 2018.
+This is based on the financial assets and financial liabilities held at 31 March 2020 and 31 March 2019.